boots-edu/textbook/source/text/1-typescript/conditionals.md

 ## Summary

--   An `if` statement is a way to alter program flow based on the value of some boolean expression.
+-   An `if` statement is a way to alter program flow based on the value of some Boolean expression.
 -   An `else` branch can be added to an `if` statement to handle the case when the expression is `false`.
 -   We can use comparison operators to compare values and logical operators to combine multiple conditions.
 -   An `if` statement can be nested inside of a function to create complex logic.

-# Next Up
+# Next Step

-Now onto the next chapter: [Strings &raquo;](../1-typescript/strings.md)
+Now onto the next chapter: [Strings](../1-typescript/strings.md)